Sannitya-13/Public-Bicycle-Rental-System/Readme.md

 This repository contains the code for a Public Bicycle Rental System, a web-based application that allows users to rent bicycles for public use.
 The system provides a convenient and sustainable mode of transportation for individuals in urban areas.

 ## Features
-**User Registration**: Users can create an account and register with the system.
+-**User Registration**: Users can create an account and register with the system.

-**Bicycle Availability**: Users can view the availability of bicycles at different rental stations.
+-**Bicycle Availability**: Users can view the availability of bicycles at different rental stations.

-**Bicycle Reservation**: Users can reserve a bicycle for a specific time slot.
+-**Bicycle Reservation**: Users can reserve a bicycle for a specific time slot.

-**Rental History**: Users can view their rental history and track their usage.
+-**Rental History**: Users can view their rental history and track their usage.

-**Rental Pricing**: The system calculates rental charges based on the duration of usage.
+-**Rental Pricing**: The system calculates rental charges based on the duration of usage.

 ## Payment Integration:
 Payment gateway integration allows users to make secure online payments for bicycle rentals.